-As of Mar 31, 2022 and Mar 31, 2021, every 1% increase or decrease of the respective foreign currency would impact our profit before tax by approximately Rs.
+As of Mar 31, 2023 and Mar 31, 2022, every 1% increase or decrease of the respective foreign currency would impact our profit before tax by approximately Rs.
 NIL and Rs.
 NIL respectively.
+The company operates domestically and is exposed to insignificant foreign currency risk (since receipts & payments are received in Indian Rupees).